The Homewood Graduate Student and Postdoctoral Fellow Parental Concerns Working Group

 - A refrigerator nearby where a mother can store expressed milk

 Lactation Room Locations

-There are two private, clean lactation rooms (Shaffer Hall room 309 and Bloomberg Physics and Astronomy Bldg room 376B) on Homewood campus, each equipped with one Medela hospital -grade breast pump.
-(Hopkins Work Life Mothers Rooms Informational Page)
+Two Homewood lactation rooms have opened: Wyman, Room W118 & Garland Hall, Room 073.
+There are also two private, clean lactation rooms (Shaffer Hall room 309 and Bloomberg Physics and Astronomy Bldg room 376B) on Homewood campus, each equipped with one Medela hospital -grade breast pump.

-The lactation rooms are open to undergraduates, graduate students and post docs, but you have to register to be allowed to use them: Lactation Room Registration Information
+The lactation rooms are open to undergraduates, graduate students and post docs, but you have to register to be allowed to use them.

 Changing Room Locations on Campus

 There are three restrooms on Homewood campus with changing stations:

 - Ames 213E/F Women’s Restroom